Helping Caregivers of System-Involved Youth Navigate Common Caregiving Struggles

 Identify at least 4 common caregiving challenges faced by caregivers of system-involved youth.

-Describe 3 trauma-informed strategies for addressing caregiver compassion fatigue, conflict, and youth behavioral difficulties.
+Describe 3 trauma-informed strategies for addressing caregiver compassion fatigue, conflict, and system-involved youth behavioral challenges.